Baby Bombers put big-time scare into defending AL champs, force Game 5

 NEW YORK -- This is more than just a scare.
 This is very real.
 The New York Yankees are on the brink of taking out the defending American League champions, the No. 1 seed and the hottest team in baseball, the Cleveland Indians.
 And they're doing it in the most dramatic fashion.

-Before the series started, it seemed very possible that the Yankees had the goods to pull off the upset.
+Before the series started, it seemed possible that the Yankees had the goods to pull off the upset.
 Now, after their 7-3 Game 4 victory on Monday, they are nine innings away from doing it.
-The Yankees have erased the Indians' 0-2 ALDS lead and now it is a winner-take-all Game 5 on Wednesday in Cleveland.
+The Yankees have erased the Indians' 0-2 American League Division Series lead and now it is a winner-take-all Game 5 on Wednesday in Cleveland.

 Infamy and ecstasy awaits for the winner and losers in this elimination game.
 By the end of Monday’s nine innings, Yankees fans were chanting, “We want Kluber.”
 They will get Indians ace Corey Kluber in Game 5 at Progressive Field.
 He will be opposed by the Yankees’ CC Sabathia.